 That's it!
 Now you know how to calculate mean arterial pressure!

-The formula is constructed as to account for the duration of the diastolic portion of the cardiac cycle.
-At a normal resting heart rate, the systolic phase is twice shorter - it means that the ventricles need twice more time to fill with blood than to pump it out.
+The formula accounts for the duration of the diastolic portion of the cardiac cycle — note the factor before the SBP and DBP.
+At a normal resting heart rate (check the target heart rate calculator), the systolic phase is twice as short - it means that the ventricles need twice as much time to fill with blood than to pump it out.

 This relation can be different in patients with bradycardia or tachycardia.
-Such patients' cardiac cycle is slightly different (the shape of the arterial pressure pulse becomes "narrower"), and the MAP is closer to an arithmetic mean of SBP and DBP.
-Typically, electronic circuitry or digital techniques are required to find the MAP in these cases.
+Such patients cardiac cycle is slightly different (the shape of the arterial pressure pulse becomes "narrower"), and the MAP is closer to the arithmetic mean of SBP and DBP.
+In these cases electronic circuitry or digital techniques are typically required to find the MAP.

 Normal mean arterial pressure

-The normal mean arterial pressure in healthy patients should be in the range of between 70 and 100 mmHg.
+The normal mean arterial pressure in healthy patients should be between 70 and 100 mmHg.
 The values should never exceed 160; such a result reflects excess cerebral blood flow and may result in raised intracranial pressures.

 What is pulse pressure? — pulse pressure calculation

 Pulse pressure is the difference between systolic blood pressure and diastolic blood pressure.
-The pulse pressure correlates with the volume of blood ejected during contraction of the left ventricle of the heart to the aorta and other arteries.
-We call this amount of blood a stroke volume.
-The bigger the stroke volume is (e.g., during physical exercises), the higher value pulse pressure reaches.
-Compliance of aorta is, in turn, a factor having a negative impact on pulse pressure.
+The pulse pressure correlates to the volume of blood ejected during a contraction of the left ventricle of the heart to the aorta and other arteries.
+We call this amount of blood the stroke volume.
+The bigger the stroke volume is, the higher the value the pulse pressure reaches.
+Stroke volume increases for a number of reason, but the most common is exercise.
+The compliance of the aorta is, in turn, a factor that has a negative impact on pulse pressure.
 We define compliance as the ability to stretch in response to the pressure inside a vessel-like organ of our body.
-Let’s give an example.
-Suppose that you are trying to inflate a balloon for your friend’s birthday party.
-A balloon with high compliance would be easier to inflate (you wouldn’t have to blow into it with such a force), than a balloon with low compliance.
+Let's give an example.
+Suppose that you are trying to inflate a balloon for your friend's birthday party.
+A balloon with high compliance would be easier to inflate (you wouldn't have to blow into it with as much force), than a balloon with low compliance.

-- anemia – low level of hemoglobin (an oxygen-transporting protein present in the red cells).
-You can find more information on hemoglobin and hematocrit relationship by visiting our hematocrit to hemoglobin ratio calculator;
+- Anemia — a low level of hemoglobin (an oxygen-transporting protein present in the red cells).

-- hyperthyroidism – excessive production of thyroid hormone by a thyroid gland.
+- Hyperthyroidism — excessive production of the thyroid hormone by the thyroid gland.

 PP = SBP - DBP

-How to calculate MAP and PP using mean arterial pressure formula
+How to calculate MAP and PP using the mean arterial pressure formula

 Let's calculate the MAP of a person with a blood pressure of 120/80.